Barmah Forest virus

 What is Barmah Forest virus?

-Barmah Forest virus is an illness transmitted by mosquitoes and found only in Australia.
+Barmah Forest virus disease is an illness transmitted by mosquitoes from animals to humans.
+It is only found in Australia and occurs throughout most regions particularly around inland waterways and coastal regions.
 An infection by the virus is not fatal and people who contract this illness recover.

-Treatment for Barmah Forest virus involves managing the symptoms.
-Medication is not always necessary.
+A blood test is needed to confirm you have Barmah Forest virus.
+Treatment involves managing the symptoms.
+Medicine is not always necessary.

 To protect yourself from Barmah Forest virus, you need to protect yourself from mosquito bites.